edaa-org/pySystemRDLModel/doc/index.rst

 Main Goals
 **********

-This package provides a unified abstract language model for System Verilog (incl.
-Verilog).
+This package provides a unified abstract language model for SystemRDL.
 Projects reading from source files can derive own classes and implement additional logic to create a concrete language model for their tools.

-Projects consuming pre-processed System Verilog data (parsed, analyzed or elaborated) can build higher level features and services on such a model, while supporting multiple frontends.
+Projects consuming pre-processed SystemRDL data (parsed, analyzed or elaborated) can build higher level features and services on such a model, while supporting multiple frontends.